rajinder-yadav/furi/README.md

 2. Cors
 3. Web

-Documentation forth comming once I have time to write it.
+Documentation forth coming once I have time to write it.

 ## Array based routing